MarkStringerComedy/MarkStringerComedy.github.io/index.md

 2. Truth be told, I think this might be happening to a lot of people this time of year.
 The places aren't filled to the gunnels like they were at the beginning of the year - it's a New Year's Resolution thing.

 3. I could do with a way of collecting together *all* the jokes that I've written so that I can read them out when I'm in a situation like that where it's just comedians performing to comedians.
-Because that is not the time for the genered pronouns material.
+Because that is not the time for the gendered pronouns material.

 4. I'm 92.2 Kilos, so if I can get through today eating the prescribed breakfast and lunch there is a genuine chance that I could make it down to ninety one point something by the end of the week and get the recent weight trend arrow pointing down.
 Which is nothing to do with comedy and everything to do with comedy because it's the nights of drinking that have been playing havoc with my weight recently (looking at you Cavendish arms finish a comedy night at 9 o'clock).